 It sounds a little bit nonsensical, and you might even think that it shouldn’t be one of the main questions you should ask before you secure a mortgage, but it carries a lot of weight.
-You need to identify if you can genuinely afford the mortgage you’ll be taking on.
+You need to identify if you can genuinely afford the mortgage loans or va loans you’ll be taking on.
 One of the more reliable ways to calculate if you’re eligible for a mortgage is using this home loans calculator from My Mortgage Germany.

 If you have five digits as an average in your savings within the four months, then you might be able to take a mortgage on a small house.

 Besides considering your current expenses, you also need to take into account your growing living expenses.
 Your salary might be receiving a minor bump every month, but you’ll have to accept that property prices also increase and so do interest rates.
 Estimating your potential expenses may be complicated, but it doesn’t hurt to keep an eye on market trends and local news outlets with regards to the housing economy and how you can prepare for sudden rises and falls in prices.